 9. Maui, Hawaii

-Apart from these seasonal experiences, there are plenty of year-round family activities to keep your little adventurers busy: exploring the underwater world on a snorkeling trip, discovering the island’s sweetest fruits on a plantation visit or attending a luau at your Maui resort.
-Collecting memories is what a family spring break trip to Maui is all about.
+Apart from these seasonal experiences, there are plenty of year-round family activities to keep your little adventurers busy: exploring the underwater world on a snorkeling trip, discovering the island’s sweetest fruits on a plantation visit, or attending a luau at your Maui resort.

 Sarah Vanheel – Cosmopoliclan